-PROPOSAL NO. 5 REVERSE STOCK SPLIT
+PROPOSAL NO. 3 REVERSE STOCK SPLIT

-The Board of Directors is considering applying to list Algodon's common stock (\$0.01 par value, 80,000,000 shares authorized, referred to herein as the "Common Stock") on a national exchange, such as the NASDAQ.
-One of the requirements under one of the alternative processes for listing on the NASDAQ is that at the time the listing becomes effective, a company's stock must initially trade at or above \$3.00 per share.
+The Board of Directors is considering applying to list Algodon's common stock (\$0.01 par value, 80,000,000 shares authorized, referred to herein as the "Common Stock") on a national exchange, such as the Nasdaq.
+One of the requirements under one of the alternative processes for listing on the Nasdaq is that at the time the listing becomes effective, a company's stock must initially trade at or above \$3.00 per share.
 The Board of Directors believes that a reverse stock split will assist in achieving a price for Algodon Common Stock at or above the \$3.00 per share requirement.
-Therefore, the Board unanimously approved a reverse stock split of all the outstanding shares of Algodon's Common Stock at an exchange ratio ranging from one post-split share for two pre-split shares (1:2) up to one post-split share for six pre-split shares (1:6), or anywhere between those ratios, at the Board's discretion (the "Reverse Stock Split") and approved an amendment to Algodon's certificate of incorporation to effect such Reverse Stock Split.
+Therefore, the Board unanimously approved a reverse stock split of all the outstanding shares of Algodon's Common Stock at an exchange ratio ranging from one post-split share for two pre-split shares (1:2) up to one post-split share for six pre-split shares (1:6), or anywhere between those ratios, at the Board's discretion (the "Reverse Stock Split") and approved an amendment to Article IV of Algodon's Amended and Restated Certificate of Incorporation to effect such Reverse Stock Split.
 The Board noted that it will only effect the Reverse Stock Split in conjunction with a listing on a national exchange.
+It should be noted that this proposal was presented and approved at the 2017 Annual Meeting of the Stockholders.
+It is being presented again this year in order to reauthorize the Board of Director's discretion as Algodon continues to seek authorization to list on a national exchange.

 Except for adjustments that may result from the treatment of fractional shares, which will be rounded up to the nearest whole number, each stockholder will beneficially hold the same percentage of Common Stock immediately following the Reverse Stock Split as such stockholder held immediately prior to the Reverse Stock Split.
 Also, proportionate adjustments will be made to the per-share exercise price and the number of shares covered by outstanding options and warrants to buy Common Stock, so that the total prices required to be paid to fully exercise each option and warrant before and after the Reverse Stock Split will be approximately equal.
-Further, with respect to the Company's Series B Preferred Stock, proportionate adjustments will be made to the common stock conversion and voting rights features of that stock to fairly reflect the effect of the Reverse Stock Split.
+Further, with respect to the Company's Series B preferred stock, proportionate adjustments will be made to the common stock conversion and voting rights features of that stock to fairly reflect the effect of the Reverse Stock Split.

-The Board does not intend as part of the Reverse Stock Split to reduce the amount of the Company's authorized shares of Common Stock (or of its Series B Preferred Stock).
-As of August 10, 2017, the Company has a total of 80,000,000 shares of Common Stock authorized and 42,937,873 shares issued, leaving 37,062,127 shares available for issuance.
-As a result, the number of unissued, available authorized shares of Common Stock will increase, as reflected in the following table as if the Reverse Stock Split were to occur on August 10, 2017:
+The Board does not intend as part of the Reverse Stock Split to reduce the amount of the Company's authorized shares of Common Stock (or of its Series B preferred stock).
+As of July 18, 2018, the Company has a total of 80,000,000 shares of Common Stock authorized and 46,003,824 shares issued, leaving 33,996,176 shares available for issuance, not including shares reserved for issuance upon conversion of Series B preferred stock, or exercise of warrants or options, or any other convertible security.
+As a result, the number of unissued, available authorized shares of Common Stock will increase, as reflected in the following table as if the Reverse Stock Split were to occur on July 18, 2018: